dmarnol2/BrewSimDB/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-You will need to install npm, node.js, express.js, pug, mysql.
+You will need to install npm, node.js, express.js, mysql.

 ### Installing